-Because the Put Option represents a redemption feature that is not solely within the control of the Company, the non-controlling interest in these funds is presented outside of permanent equity.
+Because the put options represents redemption features that are not solely within the control of the Company, the non-controlling interests in these funds are presented outside of permanent equity.
 Redeemable non-controlling interests are reported using the greater of their carrying value at each reporting date (which is impacted by attribution under the HLBV method) or their estimated redemption value in each reporting period.
+At both December 31, 2017 and 2016, redeemable non-controlling interests were reported at their carrying value of \$10,338 and \$6,847, respectively, as the carrying value at each reporting period was greater than the estimated redemption value.